bardbess/til/README.md

 A public place to share my notes, commands, tips and syntax for things I've learned.

+You wanted a banana, but what you got was a gorilla holding a banana - and the entire jungle.

 ## About

 This is not a new idea, there are many great TILs out there already.